Back to all Advice

 To learn to solve new problems, find mentors who can share insights and guidance.
 When learning to write proposals, ask senior colleagues for copies of their old proposals, or work with them on a collaborative proposal, so you can observe their process.
 When teaching a class for the first time, ask other instructors for copies of their notes.
 Ask lots of questions about how people approach various tasks and situations, filtering their answers to find the ones that work for you.
 As your career advances, keep finding people ahead of you who can help you navigate your latest task.
 If you stay quiet out of fear that your questions will be met with disapproval, you’ll miss out on invaluable resources and insights.
 Not everyone will be forthcoming, but over time you’ll identify supportive allies and save yourself tremendous time and frustration.
 This support won’t eliminate the hard work of developing your scholarship, but it can help avoid detours and reduce procedural overhead.

 To be at peace with your lack of mastery, commiserate with peers.
 Mutual silence reinforces the feeling that everyone else knows what they are doing, but vulnerable conversations can reveal that struggles are universal.
 Obviously, nobody starts the job knowing how to advise students, write proposals, and juggle dozens of new obligations!
 It will be helpful to hear this confirmed by others.
 The best peers for this are those who understand what you’re going through but aren’t responsible for evaluating you.
-As one successful young professor told me recently, “Some of my junior colleagues don’t want to share that they have any problems, so it’s been essential to connect with pre-tenure professors at other institutions.”
+As one successful young professor told me, "Some of my junior colleagues don’t want to share that they have any problems, so it’s been essential to connect with pre-tenure professors at other institutions."

 Another way to manage your lack of mastery is to make mental space for celebrations, and stay aware that you are competent and making progress.
 Big milestones like tenure are rare, and offer only temporary fulfillment.
 So be mindful about constantly spotting small victories.
 Did you have an insight into how to explain a difficult concept in class?
 Did an advisee make progress with their work?
 Was somebody engaged and nodding while you gave a seminar?
 Notice and enjoy those successes as an end in themselves, rather than waiting for grand milestones.
 A daily gratitude journal or a “done list” are structured ways to stay conscious of your progress.